 - Have a good, high clearance vehicle to cross the final seven miles of rocky road.
 Our Subaru Outback did just fine but some of the people with passenger cars told a harrowing tale of survival.
 You don’t need a 4x4 jeep, just be reasonable.

 - Make sure you get Mexican auto insurance.
-We got ours through Discover Baja for the great price and quality service.
+We got ours through Baja Bound for the great price and quality service.

 - Download your maps before you go.
 You can save maps offline before reaching Mexico and not worry about international data.
 Also, having a digital map will help navigate the dry lake bed.